TransatAR-Dev-Team/TranslatAR/README.md

     git clone https://github.com/TransatAR-Dev-Team/TranslatAR.git && cd TranslatAR
     ```

-2. Activate Automated Code Quality Checks.
-This command installs the pre-commit hooks into your local git configuration.
-It will automatically format and lint your code every time you commit. **This is a required step for all contributors.** This step is only required once per clone.
+2. Activate `pre-commit`.
+These commands install the pre-commit hooks into your local git configuration and downloaded the needed dependencies. `pre-commmit` will automatically format and lint your code every time you commit. **This is a required step for all contributors.** This step is only required once per clone.
+This may take several minutes.

     ```sh
     pre-commit install
+    pre-commit run
     ```

-2. Start all the backend services.
+3. Start all the backend services.
 This runs a script that will automatically detect if you have an NVIDIA GPU and apply the correct configuration.
 The first time you run this, it may take a while to download and build the Docker images.

     ```sh
     make up
     ```

-3. Go to <http://localhost:5173> (Web Portal) and <http://localhost:8000/docs> (Backend Auto Documentation) to verify the containers are running.
+4. Go to <http://localhost:5173> (Web Portal) and <http://localhost:8000/docs> (Backend Auto Documentation) to verify the containers are running.

-4. If this is your first time setting up the project, download the LLM model for the summarization service.
+5. If this is your first time setting up the project, download the LLM model for the summarization service.
 You only need to do this once.

     ```sh
     docker exec -it ollama ollama pull phi3:mini